overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 ## Recact on the click action: `on-click="..."` attribute

-Any interactable tag in HTML/SVG code has the additional possible attribute:
+Any interactable tag in HTML/SVG code has an additional possible attribute:

 ```
 on-click="{{action}}"